Homemade Bath Bombs Recipe

 Now you want to add some color – just a 5 or 6 drops at a time.
 Drip the color on your bath bomb mixture and stir it in.
 Feel free to experiment with color combinations, you know: yellow & blue makes green, etc.

 At this point, I like to start combining the ingredients with my hands – just knead everything together until it starts to clump.

 If it’s too dry, add more water in very small increments i.e. 1/2 tsp at a time.
 This is also when you add more color if needed.
 You can use gloves, if you want.

 Once the mixture is well blended and holding together, fill the molds and press it down firmly.
 You want nicely compacted bath bombs that don’t fall apart.

 Let everything dry for 24 hours and then you can pop your bath bombs out of the molds.

 Bath Bombs made with Mini Muffin tins:

 Here, I used the Wilton heart shaped candy mold

-Have some fun with these DIY Bath Bombs!
-I’m planning Seashell and Horse shaped bombs scented with Lilac or Musk Essential Oil?
+I hope you have some fun with this DIY Bath Bomb recipe.
+Customize the scent and shapes for super special Homemade Gift Ideas.
+I’m planning Seashell and Horse shaped bombs scented with Lilac or Musk Essential Oil.